The most popular service we provide here at Nomad Capitalist is helping people get a second residence – the most popular by far.

 And yes, this example is quite specific, because we had come across a jurisdiction like that before and helped our clients jump on it.

 Most countries in the free world offer some type of residence program.
-Old or new, some of these programs may interest you, others may not.
+Old or new, some of these programs may interest you, and others may not.
 Most of the people we help want to live in more industrialized countries.

 If that’s you, you’re looking at spending at least six figures, sometimes seven to eventually obtain citizenship.
 And it requires a lot of work and some hassle.